Archangels

 Modern spiritual practiceProtection rituals, colors, and shielding language become commonModern methods need fear-safe boundaries

+The reading can still be practical, but the practical language has to follow the source rather than outrun it.
 That source context becomes easier to trust beside healing language, where the authority mix changes and the reader can feel the difference in claim weight.

 That source distinction matters for the reader because protection only becomes trustworthy after the page has shown which claims belong to scripture, which belong to later devotion, and which belong to modern symbolic practice.